Determination of a compact Finsler manifold from its boundary distance map and an inverse problem in elasticity: Completion of the proof of Lemma

+Most of Lemma~\ref{Le:prop_boundary_cut} was proven after its statement, but the final claim was deferred here.
+The proof of the missing claim is presented at the end of this section, once we have introduced all the tools we use.

 In this section, we denote by $(N,F)$ a compact, connected smooth Finsler manifold without boundary.
 We present the second variation formula in the case when the variation curves start from a smooth submanifold $S$ of $N$.
 We introduce the concept of a focal distance and connect it to the degeneracy of the normal exponential map $\exp^\perp$ of surface $S$.
-We use the results of this section to complete the proof of Lemma \ref{Le:prop_boundary_cut}